dogfashiondisco/dogfashiondisco/README.md

+<sub>rot rots / that thing, 7teen, w2i & c+h always</sub>

 ![](https://files.catbox.moe/3cwzn5.gif)

-<sub>anti harassment. i hide freely. i like extreme horror & i only have 'iwc' on my profile because most people on here r annoying. i Am nice though.. do not be afraid to int! c+h is always fine. if youd like 2 get 2 know me better, ask 4 my disc?</sub>
+<sub>anti harassment. i hide freely. i like extreme horror. do not be afraid to int as i swear im not mean. if youd like to get to know me better, ask for my disc? preferably read my rentry b4 doing so</sub>

 <sub>dnf : 15> & tiktok brainrot,  you harass people over fiction / in general (NO exceptions. you are not special)</sub>